graphql-java/graphql-java/coding-guidelines.md

 Typical examples are util methods like `GraphQLTypeUtil.isNonNull()`

+### "Util" class or not
 Don't mix static and non static methods (except factory methods): every class is either a general "Util" class with only static methods or a class with no static methods.

 ### Naming